sqlfluff/sqlfluff/docs/source/configuration.rst

 .. note::

-    If the `profiles_dir` setting is omitted, SQLFluff will look for the profile in the default location, which varies by operating system, e.g. Windows, Mac, Linux.
-On Unix, the default profile directory is `~/.dbt/`.
+    If the `profiles_dir` setting is omitted, SQLFluff will look for the profile in the default location, which varies by operating system.

+    On Unix-like operating systems (e.g. Linux or macOS), the default profile directory is `~/.dbt/`.
 On Windows, you can determine your default profile directory by running `dbt debug --config-dir`.